 St Benedict called his first monasteries “A School of the Lord’s Service”, and the work of education has flowed naturally over many centuries.

 Two hundred Benedictine schools currently educate 140,000 boys and girls on five continents.
-But Benedict had no intention of founding a teaching order, and the school of the Lord’s service can take many forms other than that of the modern school.
 In recent years many monasteries have become increasingly involved in adult education.

 Europe has an enduring tradition of schools attached to Benedictine monasteries.
 At Worth, what began in 1933 as a boarding prep school for boys aged 8-13, is now an independent boarding and day school for around 600 boys and girls aged 11-18.